“I’m not a runner,” I said to my friend. “I’ve been running. But I’m not a runner.”

 I’d been running three to five miles up to that point.
-My friend, CJ had envisioned a traverse in honor of his sister, Inge Perkins.
-The original plan was a twenty-mile route following a line Inge and her good friend, Blake had once skied.
+My friend, CJ, had envisioned a traverse in honor of his sister, Inge Perkins.
+The original plan was a twenty-mile route following a line Inge and her good friend had once skied.

 CJ and I sat down for coffee.
-He spread maps across the table and showed me the line Blake and Inge had traversed in the middle of winter.
+He spread maps across the table and showed me the route.

 “Hmmm,” I said, looking at the elevation contours telling of the route’s 12,000-foot elevation gain and loss.
 “Maybe a shorter route would be more…enjoyable?”

 We identified the 13-mile loop on the map.
 A few days later, we went into the mountains to scout the trail.

 I was nervous.
 The grizzly population in this particular stretch of wilderness is known to be healthy.
 I also knew I was running with a “real” runner.

 We took it relatively easy.
 The trail proved rolling, with a steady, but never stark, gain in elevation.
 On occasion the forest yawned opened into meadows with Taylor Creek meandering through sage and Balsamroot.
 As we ventured deeper and deeper into the wilderness, Woodward Mountain spread long and cliff-shrouded to our south.
 Eventually the trail grew faint and the pines thinned into a large meadow.
 There, beyond treeline, stood the austere Imp Peak.